major-s/labcirs/README.rst

    python setup.py

 The default database server is ``db``, the database and database user ``labcirsdb``, the database port is ``5432``, the database password the same you already set in the ``.env`` file.
+If you want send crash reports to us, set ``USE_SENTRY`` to True (true if setting this manually in the json file).
+If you want to send user data to Sentry, set ``SEND_USER_TO_SENTRY`` to True .
+This is not recommended in production environment!
 Set other variables as described below.

 Create the TOS files if necessary.
 The TOS directory will be mountend in the container.
 Build the image and run the Docker containers::